Consider some prominent examples:

 B.R.
 Lakin, 1964 - “Repentance toward God--that’s turning away from all your sin and everything you know to be wrong, and turning right about face, then trusting Jesus Christ as your complete Redeemer” (Prepare to Meet Thy God, 1964).

 Lester Roloff, 1965 - “Repentance is a godly sorrow for sin.
 Repentance is a forsaking of sin.
 Real repentance is putting your trust in Jesus Christ so you will not live like that anymore.
-Repentance is permanent.
-It is a lifelong and an eternity-long experience.
-You will never love the devil again once you repent.
-You will never flirt with the devil as the habit of your life again once you get saved.
-You will never be happy living in sin; it will never satisfy; and the husks of the world will never fill your longing and hungering in your soul.
-Repentance is something a lot bigger than a lot of people think.
+Repentance is permanent. … Repentance is something a lot bigger than a lot of people think.
 It is absolutely essential if you go to heaven” (Repent or Perish, 1965).

 When these men talked of turning from sin, everyone in those days knew what they meant.
 They weren’t talking about reformation or a works salvation.
 They were talking about something that occurred in the heart.
-They were talking about a radical change of mind that put them on a different path.
+They were talking about a radical change of mind that put the individual on a new path.

 Independent Baptists after the 1970s